 * 3:45 a.m. -- "The Fuzzy Pink Nightgown" (1957).
 Jane dons a blonde wig to play an actress who's kidnapped, but believes it a publicity stunt.
 The film, her last as a lead, lost money.
 Directed by Norman Taurog ("We're Not Dressing"), co-starring Una Merkel and Adolphe Menjou.

 * 8 p.m. -- "Foxfire" (1955).
-Set in modern-day Arizona, Russell (shown with Mara Corday) plays a white woman with a half-Apache husband (Jeff Chandler) who runs into problems when his excavation project of an Apache treasure leads to problems.
+Set in modern-day Arizona, Russell (shown with Mara Corday) plays a white woman with a half-Apache husband (Jeff Chandler) whose excavation project of an Apache treasure leads to problems.
 With Barton McLane.

 * 10 p.m. -- "Hot Blood" (1956).
 Nicholas Ray directed Russell (making her fifth film in 13 months) in this tale of gypsies.
 With Cornel Wilde, Luther Adler and Joseph Calleia.